top of page

 ABOUT

-Currently there are monthly events, and opportunities for outside curators to practice their skills within the space.
+We host monthly events, and opportunities for outside curators to practice their skills within the space.
 Contact us for information on events, workshops, guest residencies, donations, or studio rentals.

 Mandate